joseprl89/joseprl89.github.io/portfolio/ios.md

 # iOS portfolio

-*Note that most recent projects I've worked on are protected by NDA and I can't list them here.*
+*Note that most recent projects I have worked on are protected by NDA and I can not list them here.*

 ## [Total Mama](https://innovation.ox.ac.uk/incubator-ventures/total-mama/)